Discover more from Deploy Securely

 I’m not so sure.

 All other things being equal, Software-as-a-Service (SaaS) is the most secure deployment model.
-Check out this article for the reasons why.
+Check out this article for detailed reasons why, but to summarize, they include the:

 Additionally, many proponents of self-hosting AI models as a security measure seem to suggest that entrusting another organization with your sensitive data at all is always the wrong call.
 Since very few companies (with some notable exceptions) these days aren’t doing this - at the very least most organizations leverage Infrastructure-as-a-Service (IaaS) offerings from hyperscale cloud providers - this strikes me as an odd position.